GuglielmoCerri/Advent-of-Code/README.md

 # Advent-of-Code

 ![Github last commit](https://img.shields.io/github/last-commit/GuglielmoCerri/Advent-of-Code)
 [![python](https://img.shields.io/badge/python-v3-blue)](https://www.python.org/)

 ## Introduction

-[Advent of Code](https://adventofcode.com/2022/about) is an Advent calendar of small programming puzzles for a variety of skill sets and skill levels that can be solved in any programming language you like.
+[Advent of Code](https://adventofcode.com/2025/about) is an Advent calendar of small programming puzzles for a variety of skill sets and skill levels that can be solved in any programming language you like.

-This repository contains the complete solutions to AoC 2021 and 2022 in python
+This repository contains the complete solutions to AoC 2021 and 2025 in python and C.

-In total I currently have 100 ⭐.

 In this repo you will find the solutions to:

 * AoC 2021 in jupyter notebook
 * AoC 2022 in python3.10
+* AoC 2024 in python
+* AoC 2025 in C

 ## Installation